 Younger patients who play throwing and overhead racket sports such as baseball, tennis and badminton, may be at risk of rotator cuff injury.
-Usually a small partial thickness tear may occur in the supraspinatus tendon which can progress with time to become a full thickness tear.
+Usually, a small partial thickness tear may occur in the supraspinatus tendon which can progress with time to become a full thickness tear.
 Other causes of rotator cuff injury are a fall onto an outstretched arm.
-In older patients rotator cuff tears can occur without a sudden injury.
+In older patients, rotator cuff tears can occur without a sudden injury.

 You will have a painful shoulder and weakness of movement.
 Typically pain is on the outside of the shoulder, worse on raising the arm and at nighttime.
 There may be weakness in lifting the arm, or rotating your arm away from the body with the elbow bent.